 Background information

-Common Carp (Cyprinus carpio), rainbow trout (Oncorhynchus mykiss), North African catfish (Clarias gariepinus), European eel (Anguilla anguilla), Arctic char (Salvelinus alpinus), other.
+Common carp (Cyprinus carpio), rainbow trout (Oncorhynchus mykiss), North African catfish (Clarias gariepinus), European eel (Anguilla anguilla), Arctic char (Salvelinus alpinus), tilapia (Oreochromis spp.).

 - The most commonly farmed species is carp, representing around 56% of total production value.
 In terms of production value, the most important species after carp is North African catfish, sturgeon and European eel.